shreyahunur/CMPE-283/README.md

 Note - Enable Nested Virtualization for the image

-4. Used ubuntu iso image for the VM
+4. Use ubuntu iso image for the VM
 5. Enable "Virtualize Intel VT-x/EPT or AMD- V/RVI" checkbox
 6. Run the following commands
 ```bash